Why be a Sponsor

 "If you want to be in front of architects, designers and builders this is an excellent investment.
 Every vendor on the planet wants the attention of these buyers and specifiers.
 This is a great way to be one of the select few vendors who gets that attention." – Brian Stowell: President of Crown Point Cabinetry

-The Traditional Building Conference Series moves to new markets in 2013 and continues a winning formula for delivering education and networking opportunities to architects, contractors, craftsmen, interior designers, building owners, planners, preservationists and their suppliers.
+The Traditional Building Conference Series is moving to new markets in 2014 and continues a winning formula for delivering education and networking opportunities to architects, contractors, craftsmen, interior designers, building owners, planners, preservationists and their suppliers.

-Each Traditional Building Conference will offer local and regional attendees ten seminars in two days.
+Each Traditional Building Conference offers local and regional attendees ten seminars in two days.
 Traditional building professionals can earn AIA Learning Units; LEED AP credits and education certification for NAHB, NARI, and IDCEC.

-Our conference theme this year is: “BUILDING WELL: Traditional Design, Materials and Methods”.
-The curriculum will focus on the preservation and new design of architectural details in traditional ways.
+Our conference theme for 2014 is: “CREATIVE CROSSROADS: Makers, Innovators & Tradition”.
+The curriculum focuses on the preservation and new design of architectural details in traditional ways.
 The education is a balance of restoration, renovation and traditional building solutions for commercial, residential and institutional buildings.

-All four Tradition Building Conferences in our series will take place in a historic venue, not a big convention center.
-There will be up to twenty sponsors, space permitting.
-Current sponsors include leading manufactures and service providers who sell the $170 billion traditional building market.
-Most of the 2012 sponsors have renewed their participation for 2013.
+All four Tradition Building Conferences in our series take place in an historic venue, not a big convention center.
+There are up to twenty sponsors, as space permits.
+Current sponsors include leading manufacturers and service providers who sell to the $170 billion traditional building market.
+Most of the 2013 sponsors renewed their participation for 2014.

-In 2012 we had some remarkable venues: The Graylyn Estate in Winston-Salem, The Denver Athletic Club, The Exchange Conference Center on Boston’s historic waterfront and the Chicago History Museum.
+In 2013 we had some remarkable venues: The Lockwood-Mathews Mansion Museum in Norwalk CT., The Ebell Club of Los Angeles, the Chicago History Museum, and the historic Eastern Market on Capitol Hill in Washington DC.
 These sites embody the traditional design methods and materials in keeping with our conference’s theme.